convexengineering/gpkit/docs/source/advancedcommands.rst

 ====================

-Tight ConstraintSets will warn if any inequalities they contain are not tight (that is, the right side equals the left side) after solving.
+Tight ConstraintSets will warn if any inequalities they contain are not tight (that is, the right side does not equal the left side) after solving.
 This is useful when you know that a constraint _should_ be tight for a given model, but reprenting it as an equality would be non-convex.